Algebra I:

 Geometry:

-- The student and teacher will focus on the major concepts of geometry including lines, angles, triangles, proofs, constructions, area, volume, circles, coordinates, and conic sections.
+- The student and teacher will focus on the major concepts of geometry including lines, angles, triangles, proofs, constructions, area, volume, circles, and coordinate geometry.

 Integrated Math I: